BrandWest/100DaysOf.../100DaysOfKubernetes/README.md

 # 100 Days of Kubernetes

 Welcome to my **100 Days of Kubernetes** journey!
 This repository serves as a public record of my daily progress and aspirations as I dive into the world of **Kubernetes**.

+## Why 100 days?

+I have observed that my current approach to learning has been somewhat informal and lacks comprehensiveness.
+Despite having numerous operational services in place and a solid understanding of the communication dynamics among applications, microservices, and endpoints, I often encounter challenges when delving into more advanced topics.

 ## Goals and Aspirations

+My strategic plan involves initiating a comprehensive learning journey, beginning with foundational concepts.
+This approach aims to systematically construct a robust knowledge base, enabling me to adeptly construct, manage, and flourish within my home ecosystem.
+Additionally, it positions me to address and overcome specific challenges encountered in my professional endeavors.

 ### Why Kubernetes?